ibromodzi/ibromodzi/README.md

 ### Hi there 👋 I'm Dhikrullah, aka Ibromodzi

 Welcome to my GitHub profile!
-I'm passionate about AI and Machine Learning, and I'm always exploring new horizons.
+I'm passionate about AI and Machine Learning, with a strong focus on healthcare innovation.
 Here's a bit about what I'm up to:

-🔭 I'm currently working on fine-tuning BERT for a range of exciting tasks, pushing the boundaries of NLP.
+🔭 I'm currently working on multiple groundbreaking projects:

+- Developing a CVF/OCT analyser by leveraging generative AI.
+- Writing theoretical papers such as quantization for effective cybersecurity analysis.
+- Working on a paper that leverages large language models (LLM) for OCT image classification.
+- Fine-tuning Florence-2 for medical image visual question answering.
-🌱 I'm dedicated to honing my skills in NLP
+🌱 I'm dedicated to honing my skills in NLP and continually exploring new horizons in AI and ML.

 👯 I'm eager to collaborate on open-source projects that can drive innovation and make a positive impact.
 If you have ideas or projects in mind, let's join forces and create something amazing together!